A Probabilistic Formulation of Offset Noise in Diffusion Models

 \section{Abstract}

-Diffusion models have become fundamental tools for modeling data distributions in machine learning and have applications in image generation, drug discovery, and audio synthesis.
-Despite their success, these models face challenges when generating data with extreme brightness values, as evidenced by limitations in widely used frameworks like Stable Diffusion.
+Diffusion models have become fundamental tools for modeling data distributions in machine learning.
+Despite their success, these models face challenges when generating data with extreme brightness values, as evidenced by limitations observed in practical large-scale diffusion models.
 Offset noise has been proposed as an empirical solution to this issue, yet its theoretical basis remains insufficiently explored.
-In this paper, we propose a generalized diffusion model that naturally incorporates additional noise within a rigorous probabilistic framework.
+In this paper, we propose a novel diffusion model that naturally incorporates additional noise within a rigorous probabilistic framework.
 Our approach modifies both the forward and reverse diffusion processes, enabling inputs to be diffused into Gaussian distributions with arbitrary mean structures.
-We derive a loss function based on the evidence lower bound, establishing its theoretical equivalence to offset noise with certain adjustments, while broadening its applicability.
-Experiments on synthetic datasets demonstrate that our model effectively addresses brightness-related challenges and outperforms conventional methods in high-dimensional scenarios.
+We derive a loss function based on the evidence lower bound and show that the resulting objective is structurally analogous to that of offset noise, with time-dependent coefficients.
+Experiments on controlled synthetic datasets demonstrate that the proposed model mitigates brightness-related limitations and achieves improved performance over conventional methods, particularly in high-dimensional settings.